Elizabeth Beecroft: Later life

 Betty managed the farm's wholesale butter business including after she stopped working for the forge, selling butter in Leeds and Otley.
 In 1793, when England was at war with France, Betty was accused of exporting butter and bacon to France.
 She published a notice in the Leeds Mercury on 4 May 1793, refuting the accusations and requesting information on the people who were spreading the false rumours, with a reward of 10 guineas.

 Betty died in 1812.
 Mr Robert Wood, a minister, said of her 'She was neither free from defects nor destitute of eccentricities but her industry, economy, firmness of mind and inviolable attachment to the Scriptures, for which she was most proverbial, will doubtless live for ever in the remembrance of her family and friends'.

 Her daughter, Anne, married Thomas Butler (the diarist), son of John Butler of Baildon who had taken over the management of the forge.

 Legacy

 Betty wrote her memoirs, extracts of which are published along with the diary of Thomas Butler and an account of how the Butler family came into the possession of the forge.
 In her memoirs, Betty recounts several of her family and friend's spiritual experiences with preachers in Leeds, including Dr James Scott.
 Betty also tells how she received spiritual instruction from the widow Effem Banks, a linen draper and grocer in Leeds, who received many preachers and strangers, and in the words of Betty, 'washed the feet of the saints'.

 Betty featured in the exhibition, Leeds to Innovation (26 October 2019 – 26 September 2020), at Leeds Industrial Museum at Armley Mills including in a portrait painted by a local artist Ping Kelly for the exhibition.

+Betty's life was celebrated as a central narrative in archipelago arts collective's production of Mother of the Revolution performed at Leeds Industrial Museum (2nd-12th May 2024).
+The character of Betty was portrayed by actor Kathryn Hanke.